nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**:

-1. User chooses to search for the contact of a person with a keyword for a specified field.
+1. User requests to search for the contact of a person with a keyword for a specified field.
 2. PoochPlanner confirms successful search.
 3. PoochPlanner returns the sublist of contacts that contains the keyword specified by the user.